-An air conditioner with a sour smell is likely suffering from an issue involving its condensation removal system.
+A sour smell emerging from your air conditioning vents usually indicates an issue with the condensation removal system.
 Condensation is a byproduct of the cooling method inside the air conditioner and, drained improperly, can create the conditions necessary for foul-smelling bacteria and mold to grow inside your system.
 There are a few things you can do to eliminate the source of the odor.

 Condensation From Dehumidifying

 All air conditioners are functionally similar; they pull in indoor air through a filter and blow it across cold copper coils filled with refrigerant.
 These coils simultaneously reduce the temperature of the air and "sweat," or accumulate condensation, from the humidity in the air.
 The condensation then drains into a condensate pan for disposal, while the cold dry air is returned to the home.
-The condensate pan is attached to a condensate pump, which pumps the water either to a floor drain or outside the home into the soil.
+The condensate pan is attached to a gravity-flow drain line or condensate pump, which pumps the water to a floor drain or outside the home via a drain line.

 A clogged or old air conditioner filter can cause a host of problems for your system.
 A filter that is not functioning properly will prevent the air conditioner from pulling in sufficient air to cycle through the system.
 This results in the air inside the air conditioner increasing in humidity and making everything in the system damp, creating the conditions for mold and mildew growth.
 Ensure that your filter is functioning properly, and clean or replace the filter at the intervals suggested in the user manual for your unit.

 If you have had a moisture problem with your air conditioner for a prolonged period of time, you may now have mold and mildew growth in your ducts.
-This is a potentially dangerous situation, as some molds and mildew are quite damaging to indoor air quality.
-If you suspect your ducts to be the issue, replace them immediately, and contact a mold specialist for information on how to reduce the risk of inhalation.
+This is a potentially dangerous situation, as some types of mold and mildew are quite damaging to indoor air quality.
+If you suspect your ducts to be the issue, contact an HVAC technician trained in mold removal to clean and/or replace the ducts.

 Andrew Leahey has been a writer since 1999, covering topics as varied as technology how-to guides and the politics of genetically modified organisms to African food supplies.
 He is pursuing his J.D. while renovating an 1887 farmhouse located in the New Jersey Pine Barrens.